 In the Centre of the Great Court, you can see the famous Reading Room, which is sadly closed to the public.

 This was once a world-famous private library that welcomed Bram Stoker, Sir Arthur Conan Doyle, and even Vladimir Lenin!

 Check out the Coast Salish house poles, sometimes called story poles or totem poles, from the West Coast of North America.

 One of these poles is from the Nisga’a people, while the other is from the Haida people of Haida Gwaii, formerly called the Queen Charlotte Islands and now a UNESCO World Heritage site.

 They’re carved from cedar wood, which is a natural insect and water repellent, to mark significant occasions and events, such as anniversaries.

-Carving totem poles was illegal in Canada from the mid 19th century until 1951, because Christian missionaries and government forces saw them as barriers to First Nations assimilation and colonisation.
+Carving totem poles was illegal in Canada from the mid-19th century until 1951, because Christian missionaries and government forces saw them as barriers to First Nations assimilation and colonization.

-When European explorers arrived to these coastal regions, they often took the poles they saw lying on the ground, assuming they were unwanted.
+When European explorers arrived in these coastal regions, they often took the poles they saw lying on the ground, assuming they were unwanted.